ferrier1/Google-Cloud-Platform/Storage/BigTable.md

 - Scales well.
 - Cost-effective.
 - Bigtable is able to support over a petabyte of data and is useful for high-speed analytics as well, where as Datastore is not.

-- Compared to Datstore:
+### Compared to Datstore

 - More ideal for analytics
 - Much more expensive
 - Requires to manage nodes
     - Not to the same extent as Cloud SQL

+#### Performance

+Probably the most performant of all the managed database offerings on GCP

 - Extreme high performance at a cost - pay wheather using nodes or not
     - Almost unlimited scalability
     - Very high volume of writes